James-Akerman/covid19-melbourne-pedestrian-activity-analysis/Project Description and Scope.md

 ### Our Research and Scope
 Like every part of the country, the area within the City of Melbourne has been strongly affected by the disruptions to daily social and ecnomic life caused by the COVID-19 pandemic with research by Deloitte estimating that the Melbourne CBD economy is not expected to bounce back until late 2024 (City of Melbourne, 2021).
 With this in mind, we wanted examine changes to pedestrian activity both shortly before and during the COVID-19 pandemic and examine possible influences on it during this time period.
-We limited the scope of our base data to pedestrian activity the two two years between August 2019 (around 7-8 before the pandemic arrived in Australia) and August 2021.
+We limited the scope of our base data to pedestrian activity the two two years between August 2019 (around 7-8 months before the pandemic arrived in Australia) and August 2021.

 From this base data, as well as data provided by labour force statistics from the Australian Bureau of Statistics, and the Australian Department of Treasury, we sort to answer the following broad sets of questions

-- Hypothesis One: the overall pedestrian activity in the CBD has decreased since March 2020 when the first lockdown happened in Melbourne.
+- Hypothesis One: The overall pedestrian activity in the City of Melbourne had decreased since March 2020 when the first lockdown happened in Melbourne.

-- Hypothesis Two: pedestrian activity increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).
+- Hypothesis Two: Pedestrian activity had increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).

-- Hypothesis Three: Pedestrian activity has decreased since the scaling back of Job Keeper.
+- Hypothesis Three: Pedestrian activity would increase as JobKeeper claims increased.

-- Hypothesis Four: Pedestrian activity increases as the number of Victorian part-time workers increases.
+- Hypothesis Four: Pedestrian activity would decrease after JobKeeper was tapered.
 - Hypothesis Five: Pedestrian activity increases as the number of Victorian full-time workers increases.